RIMESINT/dataex-client/docs/user-guide/dataex_netcdf_subset.md

 ### Example
 ```
-$ dataex_netcdf_subset.py --model_type hres --params u10,swvl1,t2m --latbounds 40.3 60.0 --lonbounds 90.0 120.0 --output /home/user/hres_subset.nc
+$ dataex_netcdf_subset.py --model_type hres --hres_params u10,swvl1,t2m --latbounds 40.3 60.0 --lonbounds 90.0 120.0 --output /home/user/hres_subset.nc
 ```
 The model type input is case-insensitive.
 Here, only three parameters are provided.
-If model_type was not provided then it defaults to `HRES` model.
-So, it is important to provide the correct parameter list or name to avoid failure.
+The `hres_params` denotes the parameters are intended for `hres` model.
+If the parameters are not provided then all model parameters are placed in the request.

 ```
-$ dataex_netcdf_subset.py --model_type ens --params cp_q25 --latbounds 40.3 60.0 --lonbounds 90.0 120.0 --output /home/user/hres_subset.nc
+$ dataex_netcdf_subset.py --model_type ens --ens_params cp_q25 --latbounds 40.3 60.0 --lonbounds 90.0 120.0 --output /home/user/hres_subset.nc
 ```
-Just one parameter related data is requested above.
+This one is for requesting netcdf data of model `ens`.
+Here,`ens_params` denotes the parameters are for model `ens`.

+!!!
+Info
+    Don't fret if you make a mistake by using the incorrect parameter option, the command refers to the model type selected and uses the related parameters.